Mael-zys/Machine-Learning-Methods-for-Cervical-Cancer-Classifier/README.md

 ## Train and Predict

-- You can firstly have a loot at the arguments of the machine_learning_main.py
+- You can firstly have a look at the arguments of the machine_learning_main.py

 ```
-    python machine_learning_main --help
+    python machine_learning_main.py --help
 ```

 - Example